rossini-andrea/stonemachine/README.md

 ## Notes

-This project has been a warm up for more interesting retro CPU emulation projects.
+This project is a warm up for more interesting retro CPU emulation projects.
 While I where at it, I decided to learn Boost::Spirit from scratch.

 If you wish, you can try the benchmarks available at